All Products

 Note

 Cloud Backup is a unified platform that is developed by Alibaba Cloud for backup and disaster recovery.
 Cloud Backup is an easy-to-use data management service that is deployed on the public cloud to offer high agility, efficiency, security, and reliability.
 You can use Cloud Backup to back up data to a backup vault from Elastic Computing Service (ECS) instances, ECS databases, file systems, NAS clusters, OSS buckets, Tablestore instances, and data centers that store files, databases, virtual machines (VMs), and large-scale NAS file systems.
 You can also use the backup data for disaster recovery and archive data based on the archive policies that you configure for the preceding resources.
-For more information, see What is Cloud Backup?
+For more information, see What is Cloud Backup

 To prevent important data from becoming unavailable due to accidental deletion or malicious tampering, you can use the data backup feature in the Tablestore console to back up data in tables in the Wide Column model of Tablestore instances on a regular basis and restore lost or damaged data at the earliest opportunity.
-For more information, see Back up data in Tablestore, Restore data to Tablestore, and Specify an alert notification method for a backup plan.
+For more information, see Back up dataRestore data, and Configure alert notification for a backup plan.